Quitlox/dotfiles/home/private_dot_config/exact_ansible/README.md

 - Make abstract role for adding hook to initramfs
 - Configure swap using swap partition

-- Hyprland
-    - dependencies: socat (used in eww scripts)

 - Bitwarden:
     - Get chezmoi decryption key using:
     ```bash